Dealing with dental anxiety

 These can ease the sting of an injection or minimize the discomfort of cleanings and minor gum treatments.
 Topical preparations typically come in the form of a numbing gel or spray, which your dentist applies to the gums a couple of minutes before beginning work.
 Some dentists are now using a small adhesive strip that sticks to your gum and releases the painkiller into the tissue.

 Dentists use a thin needle to inject these pain control medications at the site of the procedure.
 In most cases, the medication takes effect within a few minutes and deadens pain for about three hours.
 Lidocaine (Xylocaine) and mepivacaine (Carbocaine, Isocaine, and Polocaine) have replaced procaine (Novocaine) as the most commonly used drug.
 Many dentists prefer to use one of these drugs along with a small amount of epinephrine, which constricts the blood vessels and keeps the painkiller working longer.
 However, this mixture is not an option for people with high blood pressure or other forms of cardiovascular disease.

-Dr. Kheirkhahi-Love and Dr. Butler can offer you diazepam (Valium) or a similar drug to calm your nerves before a dental procedure.
+Dr. Kheirkhahi-Love can offer you diazepam (Valium) or a similar drug to calm your nerves before a dental procedure.
 You’ll need to arrive for the appointment about an hour ahead of time if you choose this option.
 You should also arrange for someone else to drive you home.